 When I got married almost six years ago, I was so blessed to have four of my closest friends stand by my side.
 If you’re getting married and want to shower your love on your besties, I have two DIY bridesmaid gift ideas for you!
 Head to your local JOANN store or online and grab all the supplies you need to make these cute bridesmaid shirts and peekaboo wine glasses.

 If you have a wedding in your future, I totally recommend getting a Cricut if you don’t have one already.
-You’ll save so much money over purchasing ready-made bridal party gifts and wedding decor, even with the cost of the machine.
+You’ll save so much money over purchasing ready-made bridal party gifts, bridal shower ideas, and wedding decor, even with the cost of the machine.
 And once your big day is over, you’ll still be able to use it to craft and create!

 DIY Bridesmaid Shirts